Tesla Owner Attempts Autopilot Defense During DUI Stop - Slashdot

 I'm willing to bet yes, even when being used autonomously on a route and conditions that it's fine for.

-count as under driver control civil cases yes cria (Score:2)
+count as under driver control civil cases yes cria (Score:1)

 count as under driver control civil cases yes (under the eula you can't sue) criminal at least it's in a real court with judges that jail people that try to pull NDA BS.